Generating Synthetic Mixed-type Longitudinal Electronic Health Records for Artificial Intelligent Applications: Results

+It can be inferred from the equation [\ref{eq:mmd}] that higher similarity between the two distributions leads to the lower $\mathrm{MMD}$ value, with the lower bound value zero indicating that the two distributions are identical.

 As indicated in Table \ref{tb_mmd}, EHR-M-GAN outperforms the state-of-the-art benchmarks among all three datasets in synthesizing continuous-valued timeseries.
 The conditional version --- EHR-M-GAN$_\texttt{cond}$ further boosts the performance of the model by leveraging the information of the condition-specific inputs.
 Furthermore, as shown in the ablation study, EHR-M-GAN and EHR-M-GAN$_\texttt{cond}$ produce smaller MMD values when compared to their variants.
 Using MIMIC-III as an example, compared with the basic model GAN$_\texttt{VAE}$, by integrating the shared latent space learning using \textit{dual-VAE} under multiple loss constraints, the performance of GAN$_\texttt{SL}$ significantly improves (GAN$_\texttt{SL}$ vs. GAN$_\texttt{VAE}$, 0.745 to 0.926, \textit{p}-value < 0.05 from \textit{t}-test\footnote{Unpaired (two-sample) \textit{t}-test with a significance level of 0.05 is used throughout the paper unless specified otherwise.}).
 By further building the sequentially coupled generator based on BLSTMs and exploiting the information within mixed-type data, the MMD of EHR-M-GAN shows a nearly 24\% improvement over GAN$_\texttt{VAE}$.
+When synthesizing mixed-type timeseries using the unified network, the performance of GAN$_\texttt{Unified}$ for generating continuous-valued timeseries lags behind the proposed EHR-M-GAN.
+It therefore can be inferred that, compared with EHR-M-GAN which extracts useful hierarchical representations for each data type using tailored encoding layers, it is quite challenging for GAN$_\texttt{Unified}$ to learn marginal distributions from raw mixed-type timeseries with a unified architecture.